Business Relationship Management Framework: How to Evaluate Your Partnerships and Opportunities

 Navigating Entrepreneurial Decisions: How to Wisely Invest Your Time and Money

-Today's AREA 81 Entrepreneur Coffee chat at Powerlink, led by Chris Herbert, tackled this challenge head-on by presenting practical frameworks entrepreneurs can use to make strategic decisions about their business relationships and promotional activities.
+During an AREA 81 Entrepreneur Coffee chat at Powerlink, we tackled this challenge head-on by presenting practical frameworks entrepreneurs can use to make strategic decisions about their business relationships and promotional activities.

 Evaluating Relationships Beyond Immediate Transactions